bootdotdev/blog/content/golang/scala-vs-go.md

   - /img/800/Scala-vs-Go-min.webp
 ---

-Scala and Golang are newer languages, only coming on to the scene after the turn of the century, but in that time they’ve managed to become two of _the_ [highest-paid languages](https://insights.stackoverflow.com/survey/2020#technology-what-languages-are-associated-with-the-highest-salaries-worldwide-united-states) for developers, with the industry benefiting from their fresh creation.
+Scala and Golang are newer languages, only coming onto the scene after the turn of the century, but in that time they’ve managed to become two of _the_ [highest-paid languages](https://insights.stackoverflow.com/survey/2020#technology-what-languages-are-associated-with-the-highest-salaries-worldwide-united-states) for developers, with the industry benefiting from their fresh creation.

 But what makes these languages so special?